FelixPM/blog/content/articles/python_practice.md

 deep on the ways you approach solving an exercise and what alternatives you could take that could make your code more efficient, readable, organized and more beautiful overall.

-[To sign up for Python Morsels](https://www.pythonmorsels.com/) you can get a month for free, that is 4 exercises to try out and then if you want to keep it going it’s also $20/month.
+[Click here to sign up for Python Morsels](https://www.pythonmorsels.com/) you can get a month for free, that is 4 exercises to try out and then if you want to keep it going it’s also $20/month.